vividos/RemotePhotoTool/Sourcecode.md

 - LuaScripting\LuaScripting.UnitTest: Unit tests for LuaScripting library.
 - RemotePhotoTool: The main application.
-- RemotePhotoTool.CameraControl: A C# bindings project (using C++/CLI) to provide functions of the CanonControl library to .NET users.
+- RemotePhotoTool.CameraControl: A C# bindings project (using C++/CLI) to provide functions of the CameraControl library to .NET users.
 - RemotePhotoToolCmdline: Command line application to remote control a camera.
 - RemoteScriptingEditor: Lua scripting editor to debug scripts to remote control a camera.
 - Setup: Contains the setup project.
 - Thirdparty: Contains all third party code, including the SDKs and the JPEG library.

-### CanonControl ###
+### CameraControl ###

-The CanonControl library is an encapsulation for the SDKs used in the main application.
+The CameraControl library is an encapsulation for the SDKs used in the main application.
 You can find all public header files in the `"exports"` folder.
 All other files are only used inside the library.
 The library contains several files with the Edsdk, Cdsdk and Psrec prefix that implement the interfaces from the `"exports"` folder.
 The main starting point is the static